SteveBarnegren/TopDrawer/README.md

 ![build](https://img.shields.io/travis/SteveBarnegren/TopDrawer/master.svg)

-**Top-Drawer gives you quick access to the files you use most straight from your MenuBar!**
+**Top-Drawer gives you quick access to the files you use most straight from your menu bar!**

 Simply tell **Top-Drawer** what kind of files you want to see, and where to find them!